 Well, vergence or disjunctive eye movements mainly work for providing us with a single vision through the procedure of bringing the bifixation images onto the related and corresponding retinal points of our two eyes.

-Whenever your targeted object makes a move in depth, your brain can easily recognize the changes occurred in the position of your retinal images.
+Whenever your targeted object makes a move in-depth, your brain can easily recognize the changes that occurred in the position of your retinal images.
 Then, it steers the extraocular muscles for bringing those images into the appropriate register on your retinas.